-Procedures for test administrators were organized into four sets of tasks for different parts of the school year: (1) before beginning assessments, (2) instructionally embedded assessment, (3) spring window assessment, and (4) preparing for next year.
+Procedures for test administrators were organized into four sets of tasks for different parts of the school year: (1) before beginning assessments, (2) spring window assessment, and (3) preparing for next year.
 The Test Administration Manual (Dynamic Learning Maps, 2014) provided detailed description of each set of tasks with specific resources to support the work.